ShauryaParmar2102/HabitFlow/README.md

 - 🎨 Styling components with Tailwind CSS
 - 🐛 Debugging React and TypeScript errors

-## ▶️ Running the Project

-Install the dependencies:
+## 📥 How to Download

+1. Click the green **Code** button at the top of the repository.
+2. Click **Download ZIP**.
+3. Extract the downloaded ZIP file.
+4. Open the extracted folder in **Visual Studio Code**.
+5. Open the terminal and run:

    npm install

-Start the development server:
+6. Once the dependencies have finished installing, run:

    npm run dev

+7. Open the local URL shown in the terminal to use HabitFlow.

 👷‍♂️ Author:
 ---